 Direct deposit is the cheapest and fastest way to get money.
 However, it can be done only to a US account opened in a bank located in the US.

 This was the first reason why I needed a US-based account.

 Account For Buying Online Business

-When it comes to buying an online business, I use a dedicated broker.
+When it comes to buying an online business, I use a dedicated financial broker that facilitates the process of buying and selling.
 From my point of view, this is a must, and I will write in a separate post why I think so.

 One of my favorite brokers is Empire Flippers (again, I will explain what it is and why it is my favorite in a separate post).

 Every week, these guys publish 2-8 online businesses for sale.

 While it seems like a lot of websites, in fact, the cheap ones (the price is < $15,000 – yes, this is cheap compared to a few hundred thousand dollar websites!) get sold in a few hours after the publication.
 The websites disappear so quickly that very often there is no time left to do proper due diligence.

 It makes it so hard to buy a non-expensive website!

 What’s important in this race is not how fast you tell them that you decided to buy.